alejandrorv68/arduino/README.md

-# arduino
+# Micro-controllers
-Messy folder for different building blocks/libraries that integrate (or may integrate) larger projects
+Different building blocks/libraries that integrate (or may integrate) larger projects.
+Some are personal hobbies others are professional